-Quality of the update (slow/fast - Continuous/chunky) A fast and smooth continuous image update (e.g. the Erdas Imagine GIS system) makes the navigation and exploration of images natural and simple even over relatively long distances.
+Quality of the update (slow/fast - continuous/jumpy) A fast and smooth continuous image update (e.g. the Erdas Imagine GIS system) makes the navigation and exploration of images natural and simple even over relatively long distances.
 It allows users to concentrate on their tasks rather than managing a navigation tool.
-At one extreme are the "fly-over" interfaces.
-And, at the other end the slow and jumpy interfaces which can be disorienting if not dizzying.
-Here, overviews become mandatory to give a sense of space and location to the user and assist the navigation.
-A possible compromise is to pan or zoom the image in a low resolution mode then bring the full resolution when the move is over.
-But the smooth scrolling plus rapid and continuous zooming are the real secret of success for single view browsers.

-Nature of the update:(zoom |explode |distort- Zooming factor): Another aspect is whether or not a zoomed image is similar to its representation in the field-of-view (or the unzoomed image).
+At one end of the spectrum are the "fly-over" interfaces only possible with hardware having sufficient throughput.
+At the other end slow and jumpy updates can be disorienting if not dizzying, in which case overviews become mandatory.
+But the smooth scrolling plus rapid and continuous zooming remains the secret of success for single view browsers.
+Nature of the update:(zoom/explode/distort- Zooming factor): Another aspect is whether or not a zoomed image is similar to its representation in the field-of-view (or the unzoomed image).
 When an area is zoomed, it can be simply expanded (similar to a camera zoom) or it can be "exploded" to reveal the internal structure which was not apparent in the overview or unzoomed view (e.g. zooming on a network node represented as a plain rectangle might bring the diagram of the internal structure of that node).
 This "explosion" technique is regularly used for hierarchical or hierarchically clustered datasets.
-It simplifies the drawing of the overviews but can cause disorientation since the image is always changing.
-Schaffer's experiment shows that for a hierarchically clustered network browser using an "explode" zoom the fisheye view was preferable to a zoom-and-replace in which the exploded view replaced the entire overview [Schaffer 93].
+It simplifies the drawing of the overviews but can cause disorientation since the image is always changing[Schaffer et al. 94].

 When an "explode" zoom is used designers need to consider what subset of information appears on the overview.
 This is especially important for monitoring applications where alarms should be visible on the overview.
 In addition to expansion and explosion, the zoomed image can also be distorted, as is the case in fisheye browsers.
 Here again techniques can be combined: when an object is selected for zooming the image can be expanded to only show the neighborhood of the object and the object itself exploded to show its interior structure.

-When the image is expanded the zooming factor is the level of magnification between two views.
+Zooming factor: When the image is expanded the zooming factor is the level of magnification between two views.
 As shown in the operation aspects diagram the zooming factor can be fixed or specified.
 When the factor is fixed it is the designer's role to choose an appropriate factor or set of factor(s).
-This is a difficult task as compromises need to be made between speed of access to details and the preservation of context information at each level.
-No guidelines have been made and designers have to rely on usability testing with real users and tasks to adjust the zooming factors to appropriate levels.
+This is a difficult task as a compromise must be made between speed of access to details and the preservation of context information at each level.
+No validated guidelines exist and designers have to rely on usability testing with real users and tasks to adjust the zooming factors to appropriate levels, and use intermediate views when necessary [Plaisant, 92].